 The COVID-19 pandemic has fuelled a huge amount of new research initiatives, leading to massive knowledge creation in many academic fields.
 At the same time, we know that this crisis is highly complex; everything is connected to everything else, in ways that are poorly understood.
 This implies that, if we want to take our knowledge development one step further towards creating actionable insights for strategic interventions (policy-oriented research), we need to foster exchange, debate and collaboration between the disciplines.

-By organising a series of discussions, Science versus Corona and the UvA Institute for Advanced Study (IAS) bring together researchers from all fields for a moment to reflect.
+IAS) bring together researchers from all fields for a moment to reflect.
 The aim of these sessions is to explore new research avenues by combining insights from different disciplines and collective pondering on the scientific questions that are still unsolved.
 Each session is focussed on a central theme or open question, and consists of one/two short presentations to set the scene, followed by a moderated discussion.

 Researchers are invited to initiate new discussions by submitting a short proposal for themes or questions to be addressed.
 Science versus Corona and IAS can help you to find the right expertise for your session, and help you to organise the event.